Ohtani bids farewell to Japan fans ahead of Angels adventure

 The Angels plan to use Ohtani as a hitter and a pitcher, and the 23-year-old player said Monday he is confident he can succeed in both in a more challenging environment.

-Since joining the Angels this month, it was revealed that Ohtani injured the elbow of his pitching arm at the end of this past season.
-A leaked medical report sent to all MLB clubs showed a Grade 1 sprain of the ulnar collateral ligament and he received a platelet-rich-plasma injection in October.
+Ohtani injured the elbow of his pitching arm at the end of this past season.
+A medical report sent to all MLB clubs before Ohtani signed with thwe Angels showed a Grade 1 sprain of the ulnar collateral ligament and he received a platelet-rich-plasma injection in October, Yahoo reported.

 The Angels have said they are not concerned and they expect Ohtani to be ready for spring training.